fogfish/serverless/README.md

 }
 ```

-Optionally, the lambda function can be associated with event sources(s) using [aws lambda create-event-source-mapping](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-event-source-mapping.html).
-Sources are specified at `cloud/${ENV}/source.json`, trash this file if you need to skip an association with event sources.
+Optionally, the lambda function can be associated with event sources(s) using [aws lambda create-event-source-mapping](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-event-source-mapping.html) Sources are specified at `cloud/${ENV}/source.json`, trash this file if you need to skip an association with event sources.

+Optionally, you can give a permission to executed the lambda function using [aws lambda add-permission](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) Permissions are specified at `cloud/${ENV}/permission.json`, trash this file if you need to skip a permission grant.

 After the configuration is completed, deploy it